ludwa6/farmOS.org/docs/faq.md

 Anyone can contribute translations, and they can be shared with the rest of the farmOS community.
 If you are interested in contributing a translation in your language, open an issue in the [issue queues] and let's get started!
+_Q: Are there any prioritised languages for i18n/l10n?_

 [release notes]: https://drupal.org/project/farm/releases
 [Press]: /community/press